nmarsollier/viaduct/shared/codegen/impldocs/bytecodegen.md

 This begs the question: How do we protect ourselves from such "red zone" bugs?

-Initially we wrote an elaborate checker for the output of GwlToKm to ensure it stays out of the red zone.
+Initially we wrote an elaborate checker for the output of GqlToKm to ensure it stays out of the red zone.
 While this checker is useful and [still exists](../src/main/kotlin/viaduct/codegen/km/KmGenContextInvariants.kt), it was difficult to convince ourselves that those checks were sufficient, i.e., that they ruled out the entire "red zone."

 Thus we decided to add a third layer to our generator: